 Whether someone providing a service is an employee or an independent contractor is critical.
 It becomes important for determining benefits and pension eligibility, the worker's compensation coverage, wages and hour laws, unemployment compensation and personal tax liability.
 Each situation must be analyzed independently as the determination of the status may change with each circumstance.

-- Complete a CSM Independent Contractor / Statement of Work Form: Refer to the xxx(website coming soon) for more information on accessing system, completing this form, or organizational analysis and advice related to University administration or management please contact firstname.lastname@example.org.
+- Complete a CSM Independent Contractor / Statement of Work Form: For more information on accessing the system, completing this form, or organizational analysis and advice related to University administration or management please contact firstname.lastname@example.org.
 As with all procurements of goods or services, the vendor/supplier needs to provide a written proposal and price quotation, dated, on supplier letterhead.
-See the Statement of Work Guidelines for more information on how to create a statement of work.
+See the Statement of Work Guidelines (PDF) for more information on how to create a statement of work.